vinnieOrdobas/Code-Institute-MS1/README.md

 > - _"Between work and university, I don't have time to sign a contract to workout.
 I need a simpler process to sign-up."_
 > - _"I spend eight hours or more working on a PC.
 If I'm browsing a service for myself, I want to do it through my phone."_
 > - _"The life of a student ain't easy - we're constantly on a budget.
-I need a service that fits on my pocket."_
+I need a service that fits in my pocket."_
 > - _"I feel like having a supportive community helps our achieve our goals - I want to workout in a friendly environment."_